FlagOpen/FlagEmbedding/FlagEmbedding/baai_general_embedding/README.md

 to score the strength of relation for each text pair.
 We empirically choose a threshold 0.43, and drop the samples whose scores are below the threshold.
-Using automatic mixed precision training and gradient checkpointing method, we trained our model on 48 A100(40G) GPUs with a large batch size of 32,784.
+Using automatic mixed precision training and gradient checkpointing method,.
+For english, we trained our model on 48 A100(40G) GPUs with a large batch size of 32,784.
+For chinese, we trained our model on 24 A100(40G) GPUs with a large batch size of 19,200.

 **Training data**: